TorstenBrass/dataguard/playstore/STORE_LISTING.md

 DataGuard — Privacy Watchdog

 ## Short Description (80 chars max)
 Find out which apps are selling your data.
-Privacy scores for 52+ apps.
+Privacy scores for hundrets of apps.

 ## Full Description (4000 chars max)